cukie/SMIA/README.md

 ### SMIA-CUKIE

-### Simultaneous Multichannel Immunofluorescense Digital Imaging Analyzer
+### Simultaneous Multichannel Immunofluorescence Digital Imaging Analyzer

 ------------------------------------------------------------------

-For a beta version with many updates please see the *development* branch.
+For a beta version with many updates please see the development branch.
 Updates include refactored and cleaner logic, more robust querying, and cleaner installations (with a requirements.txt)

 ------------------------------------------------------------------

-This application was created to bulk process and analyze batches of monochromatic images providing localization(masks), intensities, and similar quantifying values(markers), including collocalizations of multichannel monochromatic imunofluorescent (or IHC, etc.) images.
+This application was created to bulk process and analyze batches of monochromatic images providing localization (masks), intensities, and similar quantifying values (markers), including co-localizations of multichannel monochromatic immunofluorescent (or IHC, etc.) images.

-It can output both image and value(excel) outputs.
+It can output both image and value (excel) outputs.

 It was originally developed for use in:
+>	J. Franco-Barraza et.al 2016.
+>       Cukierman Lab
->	J. Franco-Barraza et.al 2015 at the Cukierman Lab Fox Chase Cancer Center
+>	Fox Chase Cancer Center, Philadelphia, PA 19111.